1920 Kingdom of Serbs, Croats and Slovenes Constitutional Assembly election: Aftermath

 The election established the HSS as the leading political party in Croatia-Slavonia.
-It outperformed the Croatian Union and the Party of Rights combined by about 45 percentage points.
+It outperformed the Croatian Union and the Croatian Party of Rights (HSP) combined by about 45 percentage points.
 At a rally held on 8 December, Radić announced that the HSS would not participate in the work of the Constitutional Assembly because the party members advocated establishment of a republic instead of the monarchy and held the parliament a sovereign institution.
 Therefore, they would not swear an oath of allegiance to the king.
-The Party of Rights followed the HSS and decided not to participate in the parliament.
+The HSP followed the HSS and decided not to participate in the parliament.
 In May 1921, the Croatian Union also walked out of the parliament, protesting against the decision-making by a simple majority.
-On 21 May, the HSS, the Party of Rights, and the Croatian Union, acting as the newly established Croatian Bloc coalition, drew up a declaration on behalf of their elected members of the Constitutional Assembly.
+On 21 May, the HSS, the HSP, and the Croatian Union, acting as the newly established Croatian Bloc coalition, drew up a declaration on behalf of their elected members of the Constitutional Assembly.
 In the declaration, they denied that the remaining assembly was legitimate or entitled to enact a constitution binding for Croats or Croatia.

 The KPJ achieved the best 1920 election results in large cities, and in Montenegro and Macedonia as a result of protest votes against the regime's past or expected actions.
 These votes came from unemployed urban voters and voters in regions with no other attractive national or regional opposition parties in Slovenia, Croatia-Slavonia, and Bosnia and Herzegovina.
 KPJ's Sima Marković was the first to criticise the rules of order as illegal at the floor of the assembly.
 By the end of 1920, following a series of KPJ-led strikes, the government issued the Obznana decree, which banned communist propaganda, ordered the seizure of KPJ's newspapers and prohibited the work of organisations affiliated with the party.
 On 11 June 1921, the KPJ left the Constitutional Assembly.
 Announcing the party's decision, Filip Filipović said that the KPJ was leaving because the government had made any criticism by the opposition impossible.
 Two days later, the SLS also left the parliament after the speaker Ivan Ribar dismissed their request to postpone discussions on the section of the draft constitution by authority of the central government.